MasterBubbles/End-Ghost-Keys/README.md

 Then paste the content of your `keyremap.ini`, and validate with `CTRL+O`, `Enter`, then `CTRL+X`

-Here is what your 'keys.ini' file should look like
+Here is what your `keys.ini` file should look like

 ```ini
 [ID75_INC_assignments_txt_file]